cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :align: center
         :class: bordered-image

 #.
 Close the menu by pressing the ``X`` in the circle.
-Press "Create" to download and start the CDAP image.
+Click "Create" to download and start the CDAP image.
    When it has started up, you will see in the logs a message that the CDAP UI is listening on port 11011:

      .. figure:: ../../_images/kitematic/kitematic-4-cdap-started.png